 How to Paint Hydrangeas in a Terra Cotta pot is a follow on to the tutorial for the Terra Cotta Pot and is the first of a 3 part series where I demo painting different flowers in the terra cotta pot.

-A full supply list and pattern is available at the end of this post.
+A full supply list and the pattern are available at the end of this post.

 Paint Hydrangeas in a Terra Cotta Pot